Medical & Health Professions Education Master's Program Technical Standards

 - Execute motor movements that demonstrate safety and efficiency in the various learning settings (i.e., classroom, online).

 - Physical stamina sufficient to complete online didactic study, which will include prolonged periods of sitting.

 5.0 Behavioral and Social Attributes Technical Standard

-5.01 Demonstrate the behavioral and social attributes vital to participation in a professional program and service as a practicing animal care and laboratory professional.
+5.01 Demonstrate the behavioral and social attributes vital to participation in a graduate-level academic program.

 5.02 Indicators include but are not limited to these examples: